1996–97 KNVB Cup: Preliminary round

-The matches of the preliminary round were played on June 1, 2, 6 and 9, 1996.
+The matches of the preliminary round were played on 1, 2, 6 and 9 June 1996.
 Except for Eerste Divisie club FC Den Bosch, only amateur clubs and two youth teams participated.

 Group stage

 The matches of the group stage were played between August 15 and October 1, 1996.
 Except for four Eredivisie clubs, all other participants entered the tournament this round.
 56 clubs participated, 28 advanced to the next round.